For Faculty & Staff

 Travel Associated With Students

-If the travel is for-credit, please visit Education Abroad Office for details on For-Credit Proposals.
+If faculty would like to propose a faculty-led program for Education Abroad, please visit Education Abroad Office for details on For-Credit Proposals.

 If the travel is affiliated with USF Health, please follow the USF Health international travel processes.